 Attention: Title IX Coordinator

 Suzanne Peters Esq., M.Ed.

-Senior Corporate Attorney

 Address: 5026D Campbell Blvd.

 Baltimore, Maryland 21236

-Telephone: 330-805-2819
+Telephone: Phone: 330-805-2819

-E-Mail Address: speters@edaff.com
+E-Mail Address: [speters@edaff.com](mailto:speters@edaff.com)

-TITLE VI CIVIL RIGHTS ACT OF 1964/AGE DISCRIMINATION ACT OF 1975
+TITLE VI CIVIL RIGHTS ACT OF 1964/AGE DISCRIMINATION ACT OF 1975 This section has been revised.
+See addendum version 4.

-Fortis College is committed to maintaining a healthy and safe learning environment where no person shall be discriminated against or excluded from, participating in, or deprived of benefits in the Institution's education program or activity because of race, color, national origin, or age.
+Fortis College is committed to maintaining a healthy and safe learning environment where no person shall be discriminated against or excluded from, participation in, or deprived of benefits in the Institution's education program or activity because of race, color, national origin, or age.
 If a student, employee, or other third party believes his/her rights have been violated the student may submit a complaint to the Title VI/Age Discrimination Coordinator.
 The student may also submit a complaint to the Campus President and the Campus President will forward it to the Title VI/Age Discrimination Coordinator.